Our Flight

-Our Flight is a Thoroughbred racehorse who won the New Zealand Derby in 1984, one of the very few fillies to have done so in the history of the race.
+Our Flight is a Thoroughbred racehorse who won the New Zealand Derby in 1982, one of the very few fillies to have done so in the history of the race.

-Trained at Levin by Errol Skelton, the filly didn't show a great deal as a two-year-old but quickly proved herself as the champion three-year-old of the 1983–84 season.
+Trained at Levin by Errol Skelton, the filly didn't show a great deal as a two-year-old but quickly proved herself as the champion three-year-old of the 1982–83 season.
 Travelling down to the Guineas meeting at Riccarton on the back of two impressive victories at Trentham, Our Flight was beaten by a nose in the 2000 Guineas before asserting her dominance over the fillies in the 1000 Guineas the following Saturday.
-Shortly after she added the Levin Classic and Eulogy Stakes.
+Shortly after she added the Bayer Classic and Eulogy Stakes.

 By the time she passed the post in the Derby as a narrow winner over subsequent Auckland Cup winner Secured Deposit, she had won eight of her ten races as a three-year-old and finished second in the other two.
 The Derby was her third Group 1 victory.

 After the Derby she only raced twice more, and on the first of those occasions was a close third to Aulyn and Traffiker in the New Zealand Oaks.